oetterer/test/doc/components.md

 ## Components

-Introducing bootstrap components into the wiki test is the main goal of this extension.
+Introducing bootstrap components into the wiki text is the main goal of this extension.
 Depending on your configuration, none, some, or all of the following components are available to be used inside the wiki text: